Me, my knitting and my knitmaster knitting machines Part 2

 The refurbished SRP50 Ribber and 323 Knitmaster Knitting Machine

-Well I was now a happy camper I had two 323 Knitmaster knitting machines and a sparkling SRP50 ribber attached to one of the machines 🙂 Where do I start? how does the ribber work? what do I do? so many questions and only a very old torn and grubby ribber manual so many pen marks and dirt on the pages it was hardly any use, all the key pages had been vandalised, so now what do I do?
+Well I was now a happy camper I had two 323 Knitmaster knitting machines and a sparkling SRP50 ribber attached to one of the machines 🙂 Where do I start? how does the ribber work? what do I do?.
+Many questions and only a very old torn and grubby ribber manual so many pen marks and dirt on the pages it was hardly any use, all the key pages had been vandalised, so now what do I do?

-OK this is when I made a total mess of my knitting, it was purely by trial and error and referring to the good pages in the ribber manual, I dropped so many stitches, caught the wool and swore a lot lol, I experimented with the punchcard designs on the ribber, etc etc. Over the next few days I slowly started to get somewhere, I actually managed to knit a large square using the Ribber and Knitting Machine, at last I was seeing results, slowly my confidence was being rebuilt and I could see the real benefit of the Ribber.
+OK this is when I made a total mess of my knitting, it was purely by trial and error and referring to the good pages in the ribber manual, I dropped so many stitches, caught the wool and swore a lot lol.
+I experimented with the punchcard designs on the ribber, etc etc. Over the next few days I slowly started to get somewhere.
+I managed to knit a large square using the Ribber and Knitting Machine. at last I was seeing results, slowly my confidence was being rebuilt and I could see the real benefit of the Ribber.

 Punchcard and the Ribber, miracle or disaster